joshbmartin/joshbmartin.github.io/_posts/2019-08-09-Synology-NAS-Deployment.md

 ## Setup

 Synology makes the setup fairly easy but there are a handful of controls that can make things better or worse.
+Thankfully they make it easy to sync up multiple Synology drives by installing Cloud Station Server to the main NAS and Cloud Station Client to the secondary NAS.